datacarpentry/OpenRefine-ecology-lesson/_episodes/02-filter-exclude-sort.md

 ### Excluding entries

-While we could type more letters of text, or click `case sensitive`, another way to filter is to `include` and/or `exclude` entries in a facet.
+While we could type more letters of text, or click `case sensitive` to restrict our filter to one of the species selected, another way to filter is to `include` and/or `exclude` entries in a facet.
 If you still have your facet for `scientificName`, you can use it, or use drop-down menu > `Facet` > `Text facet` to create a new facet.
 Only the entries with names that agree with your `Text filter` will be included in this facet.

 > ## Challenge
 >